WilliamCrownover/qgb-therapy/README.md

 ## Technologies

 - React.js
-- JSX
+- Typescript
 - Node.js
 - Custom CSS

 ## Accessibility

 Designing a website with accessibility in mind has become a priority for me as a developer.
 The first iteration of QGB Therapy did not comply fully with accessibility guidelines due to my lack of knowledge.
-In this most recent update (8/12/2022) I have refactored the website to comply with accessibility standards using my newly gained knowledge of accessibility best practices.
+I have refactored the website to comply with accessibility standards using my newly gained knowledge of accessibility best practices.
 One particular accessibility win I am proud of was refactoring the custom navigation widget to work with keyboard inputs along with proper implementation of aria-labels for those elements.

 ## Future Development